Charleston church shooting

 2015 mass shooting in South Carolina, U.S.

-An anti-black mass shooting and hate crime occurred on June 17, 2015, in Charleston, South Carolina.
-Nine people were killed and another injured during a Bible study at Emanuel African Methodist Episcopal Church, the oldest black church in the Southern United States.
+On June 17, 2015, a terrorist mass shooting and anti-Black hate crime occurred in Charleston, South Carolina.
+Nine people were killed and another injured during a Bible study at the Emanuel African Methodist Episcopal Church, the oldest black church in the Southern United States.
 Among the fatalities was the senior pastor, state senator Clementa C. Pinckney.
 All ten victims were African Americans.
 At the time, it was one of the deadliest mass shootings at a place of worship in U.S. history, tied with the Waddell Buddhist temple shooting.
 Both incidents were surpassed by the Sutherland Springs church shooting in 2017.

 Dylann Roof, a 21-year-old white supremacist, had attended the Bible study before opening fire.
 He was found to have targeted members of this church because of its history and status.
 In December 2016, Roof was convicted of 33 federal hate crime and murder charges.
 On January 10, 2017, he was sentenced to death for those crimes.
 Roof was separately charged with nine counts of murder in the South Carolina state courts.
 In April 2017, Roof pleaded guilty to all nine state charges in order to avoid receiving a second death sentence, and as a result, he was sentenced to life imprisonment without the possibility of parole.
 He will receive automatic appeals of his death sentence, but he may eventually be executed by the federal justice system; Roof was one of three inmates on federal death row whose sentence was not commuted by President Joe Biden prior to leaving office.

 Roof espoused racial hatred in both a website manifesto which he published before the shooting, and a journal which he wrote from jail afterward.
 On his website, Roof posted photos of emblems which are associated with white supremacy, including a photo of the Confederate battle flag.
 The shooting triggered debates about modern display of the flag and other commemorations of the Confederacy.
 Following these murders, the South Carolina General Assembly voted to remove the flag from State Capitol grounds and a wave of Confederate monument or memorial removals followed shortly thereafter.